Velocidex/presentations/presentations/sans_apac_2023/index.md

 ## Using the USN journal in IR

-Filtering the USN journal for prefetch file modifications gives usefull timestamps related to program execution!
+Filtering the USN journal for prefetch file modifications gives useful timestamps related to program execution!

 <img src="usn_filter_for_pf.png">